SAUSy-Lab/toronto-food-bank-accessibility/README.md

 **Transit accessibility to food banks in Toronto prior to and during COVID-19**

-Code and results for measuring transit accessibility to food banks in Toronto for Feb 2020 and April 2021.
-Food bank locations were provided by [Daily Bread](https://www.dailybread.ca/), travel times computed via [R5R](https://github.com/ipeaGIT/r5r) with GTFS data from the [TTC](https://transitfeeds.com/p/ttc/33) and walking network data from [OpenStreetMap](https://www.openstreetmap.org/), and maps and plots created with Python/R/QGIS/Inkscape.
+This repo contains code and results for measuring transit accessibility to food banks in Toronto in Feb 2020 and April 2021.
+Food bank locations were provided by [Daily Bread](https://www.dailybread.ca/), travel times were computed via [R5R](https://github.com/ipeaGIT/r5r) with GTFS data from the [TTC](https://transitfeeds.com/p/ttc/33) and walking network data from [OpenStreetMap](https://www.openstreetmap.org/), and maps and plots were created with Python/R/QGIS/Inkscape.

 Initial results: